fuel-infra/jimmy/DEVELOPMENT.rst

 ==================

-After installation, you will need to specify jenkins_url and path to jenkins_cli in main configuration file jim.yaml located in the root of jim directory.
+After installation, you will need to specify jenkins_url and path to jenkins_cli in main configuration file jimmy.yaml located in the root of jimmy directory.

 Configure path to Jenkins CLI: